Erkaman/erkaman.github.io/src/cuda_rle.md

 the purpose of providing a supplementary document to her paper, I would now like to go through how I implemented this technique in CUDA.

-Before I begin, I want to mention that I have provided a [implementation](https://github.com/Erkaman/parle-cuda) of the technique on github.
+Before I begin, I want to mention that I have provided an [implementation](https://github.com/Erkaman/parle-cuda) of the technique on github.